John C. Persons: World War I

-He later returned to his regiment and received promotion to Major on September 23, 1918.
-Following Hall's promotion and succesion by Colonel Troy H. Middleton, Persons remained as his Regiment Adjutant and participated in the combats near Cuisy, Septsarges, and Brieulles-sur-Meuse until the Armistice.
+He later returned to his regiment and received promotion to major on September 23, 1918.
+Following Hall's promotion and succession by Colonel Troy H. Middleton, Persons remained as his Regiment Adjutant and participated in the combats near Cuisy, Septsarges, and Brieulles-sur-Meuse until the Armistice.

 Interwar period

-Following the War, Persons returned to the United States and was discharged from the Federal Service on February 19, 1919, and entered the Alabama National Guard with the rank of Major.
-He subsequently started his own business with establishment of the Persons Lumber Company.
-He sold lumber for one year, when he entered the banking industry serving successively as vice president of the First National Bank of Tuscaloosa; president of the Traders National Bank in Birmingham, Alabama and president of the American Traders National Bank.
+Following the war, Persons returned to the United States and was discharged from federal service on February 19, 1919.
+He subsequently started his own business, establishing the Persons Lumber Company.
+He sold lumber for one year before entering the banking industry, serving successively as vice president of the First National Bank of Tuscaloosa, president of the Traders National Bank in Birmingham, Alabama, and president of the American Traders National Bank.

-Persons who was promoted to the rank of lieutenant colonel in the Alabama National Guard on June 7, 1924, was appointed president of the First National Bank of Birminghan, and while in this capacity he also held additional responsibility as director of the Birmingham Branch of the Federal Reserve Bank.
+On June 7, 1924, Persons entered the Alabama National Guard with the rank of lieutenant colonel and was appointed G-1 (assistant chief of staff for personnel) of the 31st Division, nicknamed the "Dixie" Division as it contained National Guardsmen from the Southern states of Alabama, Florida, Louisiana, and Mississippi.
+He was later appointed president of the First National Bank of Birmingham, and while in this capacity he also held additional responsibility as director of the Birmingham Branch of the Federal Reserve Bank.

-On August 27, 1930, Persons was promoted to the rank of brigadier general in the Alabama National Guard and assumed command of the 62nd Infantry Brigade, a part of the 31st Infantry Division "Dixie".
-His brigade consisted of two Infantry regiments with National Guardsmen from Alabama, Louisiana and Florida and beside the annual summer trainings, Persons led his unit during the providing of protection to the civilians during race riots in Birmingham in early October 1931.

-Persons was called up again in May 1937, when his brigade was tasked with relief duty in Bibb and Shelby Counties during hurricane and for flood relief duty at Prattville on April 16–19, 1939.
-For his service during these events, Persons received commendations from both Alabama and Florida National Guards.
+On August 27, 1930, Persons was promoted to the rank of brigadier general and assumed command of the 31st Division's 62nd Infantry Brigade.
+His brigade consisted of two infantry regiments with National Guardsmen from Alabama and Florida.
+Besides the annual summer training, Persons led his unit in providing protection to civilians during race riots in Birmingham in early October 1931.
+Persons' unit was called up again in May 1937, when his brigade was tasked with relief duty in Bibb and Shelby Counties, Alabama, during hurricanes, and for flood relief duty at Prattville on April 16–19, 1939.
+For his service during these events, Persons received commendations from both the Alabama and Florida National Guards.

 World War II

-Training and Mobilization
+Training and mobilization

-The 31st Infantry Division including Persons' 62nd Brigade was inducted into active Federal service on November 25, 1940, and following the transfer of the divisional headquarters to Camp Blanding, Florida, Persons supervised the movement of his units from Birmingham.
-He was appointed Commanding general of the 31st Division shortly afterwards and promoted to the temporary rank of Major general in the United States Army.
-Persons was then responsible for the division's transformation from "square" infantry division structure into a triangular organization, centered on three instead of four infantry regiments.
+The 31st Division was inducted into active federal service on November 25, 1940, and following the transfer of the divisional headquarters to Camp Blanding, Florida, Persons supervised the movement of his units from Birmingham.
+He was appointed commanding general of the 31st Division shortly afterwards, and promoted to the temporary rank of major general.

 After the division's initial train-up period, Persons led it in the Louisiana Maneuvers in August 1941, and continued in the First Army Carolina Maneuvers in October–November 1941.
-The 31st Division then returned to Camp Blanding, Florida, conducting intensive training until early 1944, when received orders for deployment to the South West Pacific.
-Partially because Persons complained to his superiors officers, that his division was far better prepared for combat deployment than many less-experienced divisions that were already overseas.
+Persons was then responsible for the division's transformation from square" infantry division structure into a "triangular" organization, centered on three instead of four infantry regiments.
+The 31st Infantry Division stayed at Camp Blanding, Florida, conducting intensive training until early 1944, when it received orders for deployment to the Southwest Pacific, partially because Persons complained to his superior officers that his division was far better prepared for combat deployment than many less-experienced divisions that were already overseas.